benjaminmetzler/OpenRemoteHub/README.md

     * `git clone https://github.com/benjaminmetzler/OpenRemoteHub.git`
 1. Change into the local directory
     * `cd OpenRemoteHub`
 1. Run the setup.
 The pi will reboot after the script has finished.
     * `sh setup_pi4.sh`
-1. ssh back into the pi
+1. Connect to the pi with ssh.
 1. cd into the OpenRemoteHub directory and run main.sh
     * `cd OpenRemoteHub; bash main.sh`

 OpenRemoteHub will start and listen for keystrokes from a directly connected keyboard.
 Depending on the keystroke, OpenRemoteHub will take different actions.
 When first booted, it will load the `json/common.json` file.

 ## Design

 ![Architecture Diagram](documentation/MR_Diagram.png)

 OpenRemoteHub takes input from a keyboard or an HID remote and converts it into an appropriate format.
 OpenRemoteHub uses json files to it's current state.
 Each state defines the actions that OpenRemoteHub takes when an HID button is pressed.
 The format of these json files is documented [here](documentation/json_format.md).

 ## Contributing

 Pull requests are welcome.
 Help with enabling the Raspberry Pi as a functional bluetooth HID to an android device (think Nvidia Shield or Apple TV) is greatly appreciated.
 For major changes, please open an issue first to discuss what you would like to change.

 The code is written with VSCode in mind.
 It has a configuration set up in the .vscode directory that allows for debugging.
 To do development, take the following steps: